-Another way to think of this is: what user behavior do you value more than others?
+Another way to think of this is what user behavior do you value more than others?

 Again, keeping an eye on the quality of the final conversions is paramount.
-Focusing all of your effort and spend to funneling your users towards these micro conversions may ultimately lead to targeting the wrong audience or incorrectly qualifying them for the conversion event.
+Focusing all of your effort and spend to funneling your users towards these micro-conversions may ultimately lead to targeting the wrong audience or incorrectly qualifying them for the conversion event.

 The idea here is to use cohort analysis to measure the conversion values of a cohort when there is no spend vs. when there is spend on a channel.

-Since the above yielded similar conversion rates (and, to be sure, we’d have to look at the eventual LTV of the conversion), then the first touchpoint of seeing a display ad has negligible impact on the conversion.
+Since the above yielded similar conversion rates (and, to be sure, we'd have to look at the eventual LTV of the conversion), then the first touchpoint of seeing a display ad has a negligible impact on the conversion.